BLOG

 Impatience leads to premature strategy changes.
 In Japan B2B marketing, patience and consistent communication are critical.

-Recommended Strategy for Foreign Companies
+Recommended Strategy of B2B Marketing for Foreign Companies

 If you are entering Japan, consider this phased approach: